 Analyzing Freeport-McMoRan's Unusual Options Activity

-Shares of Freeport-McMoRan (NYSE:FCX) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $36.93.
+Freeport-McMoRan (NYSE:FCX) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $36.19 following the option alert.

 - Option Type: TRADE